Top Strategies for Allergy Relief – Herbs, Homeopathics, and Lifestyle ChangesJulia Woodford August 1, 2022

 As a kid, my own hayfever would start up in the spring and continue right through the fall.
 My whole face would swell up as I sneezed and coughed and begged my mother for drugs to give me some relief.
 At the same time, I had severe eczema on my arms and legs which was treated with cortisone cream.

 Later on, my son suffered from the same allergic tendencies.
-That is, until I got wise to the best ways to prevent allergies before they start, and cure them after they’ve taken hold – namely, get my plumbing humming, flush out the liver, and then strengthen the immune system.
+That is, until I got wise to the best ways to prevent allergies before they start, and cure them after they’ve taken hold .
+Specifically, get your plumbing humming, flush out your liver, and then boost your immune system.
 I’m now convinced that with these three steps, even the most powerful seasonal allergies can be vanquished once and for all.

 So job #1 is to cleanse the stomach and bowels and clear inflammation.
 If we look for the primary cause of bowel inflammation, we find two dominant themes – diet and intestinal bacteria.